michaelmaloof/MathCards/README.md

 # MathCards

 I'm writing a book to teach others how to code in objective-c.
 This is the first app the reader will make in the book.
+Any repos with "Jetpack Dinosuar" in the description are part of the book I am writing.

 Challenge 1: Classes, Variables, Properties, Methods